-- It is the policy of the school district to disclose "directory information":

-It is the policy of the school district to make available, upon request, certain information known as "directory information."
+- 5. The right to refuse to allow the school district to disclose "directory information": - It is the policy of the school district to make available, upon request, certain information known as "directory information."
 The school board designates student "directory information" as: a student's name; address; telephone number; date and place of birth; photograph; major field of study; participation in officially recognized activities and sports; height and weight, if a member of an athletic team; dates of attendance; date of graduation; awards received; or any other information which would not generally be considered harmful or an invasion of policy, if disclosed.
 "Directory information" shall not be provided to any organization for profit-making purposes. - 6.
 Parents or eligible students may refuse to allow the school district to disclose any or all of such "directory information" upon written notification to the school district within fourteen (14) days after receipt of this public notice.